dsbristol/dst/coursebook/appendix5-bluecrystal.md

 layout: coursebook
 ---

+# Bluecrystal HPC

+Use of the High Performance Computing (HPC) system is now optional for Data Science Toolbox.
+These notes are simply provided in case they are of value.

-Students on the [MSc Mathematics of Cybersecurity](https://www.bristol.ac.uk/study/postgraduate/2020/sci/msc-mathematics-of-cybersecurity/) have access to [bluecrystal phase 4](https://www.acrc.bris.ac.uk/acrc/phase4.htm).
+Students can have access to [bluecrystal phase 4](https://www.acrc.bris.ac.uk/acrc/phase4.htm).
 The process is as follows:
 * The course organiser sets up a teaching project for the correct academic year.
 * Students complete the [webform](https://www.acrc.bris.ac.uk/login-area/apply.cgi) to have their accounts activated.
 The required information is SURNAME, FIRSTNAME, USERNAME, EMAIL, and  PROJECT CODE (below).
   * For help we can contact [service-desk-hpc@bristol.ac.uk](mailto:service-desk-hpc@bristol.ac.uk)